datacarpentry/spreadsheet-ecology-lesson/01-format-data.md

 **Ben Marwick** and **Sebastian Kupny**.

 ## Learning Objectives
-* Learning best practices for recording and formatting data in spreadsheets
+* Learning best practices for recording and formatting data in spreadsheets (Remember)
-* Understanding the correspondence between columns and rows in spreadsheets and data structure
+* Understanding the correspondence between columns and rows in spreadsheets and data structure (Understand)
-* Understanding the correspondence between spreadsheet cells, columns and rows and data observations and values
+* Understanding the correspondence between spreadsheet cells, columns and rows and data observations and values (Understand)

 The most common mistake made is treating the program like it is a lab